digital-york/dlibhydra/README.md

 Decisions:
--- MUST have a preflabel; this will be populated to rdfs:label and dc:title on save -- use HABM for related objects that aren't covered by PCDM members / files -- use HYDRA wg recommendation for rights
+-- authorities MUST have a preflabel; works must have a title -- use HABM for related objects that aren't covered by PCDM members / files -- use HYDRA wg recommendation for rights